 The conversion of manual paper processes to digital workflows is a huge trend currently, especially following the COVID19 pandemic, because it helps enterprises to execute business activities quicker and more correctly even in the face of disruptive occurrences.

 Why Document Workflow Is Important?

-Paper document and manual processing can lead to human errors, delays, decreased productivity, and increased cost.
+Paper documents and manual processing can lead to human errors, delays, decreased productivity, and increased cost.